0xmenna/NSD_Project/README.md

 net.mpls.platform_labels = 100000
 ```

-R101 is a border router, therefore it has been configured iBGP to route traffic towards other edge routers to reach the different customer sites.
+R101 is a border router and is configured with iBGP to distribute routes that provide reachability to all customer sites.
-This configuration forms an overlay newtork between border routers to properly manage routing internally, within AS100.
-Each border router must know each other.
-Additionally, the configuration allows to route traffic dynamically between the customer edge and the provider edge, without requiring a less flexible static configuration.
+This configuration establishes an overlay network between the border routers, with each router having knowledge of the others.
+It also enables dynamic route exchange with the customer edge (CE1), removing the need for less flexible static configurations.

 The configuration also defines: